venveo/serverless-sharp/README.md

 This will remove any existing Sharp binaries and then reinstall them with Linux x64 in mind.

-Ensure your `.env` file is properly configured as shown in the previous step
+Ensure your `.env` and `serverless.yml` files are properly configured as shown in the previous step

 Run: `serverless deploy`